Hollywood actor’s daughter found dead in her home ‘wasn’t suicide,’ family says

 Daelena Mackay was a student “full of life” and looking to follow in her father’s footsteps as an actor.

 But in May, she was found hanging from a red scarf in her Los Angeles apartment just one month before her 21st birthday.
-For weeks, her body has been sitting in a morgue after the county coroner ruled her death a suicide.
+For weeks, her body sat in a mortuary after the county’s medical examiner ruled her death a suicide.

 Her father, Dwayne Adway, a veteran Hollywood actor who has appeared in hit television shows CSI, NYPD Blue, and Soul Plane, has since cast his doubt over the cause of his daughter’s death and said the family is looking for “truth and justice.”
 Her mom, Elaine Mackay, also insisted that her daughter had suspicious injuries.